Johnson-Gage-Inspection-Inc/xl-TUS/README.md

   - `LOG` ensures accountability
   - `Software_Validation, Rev. His.` tracks code/release changes
   - `Enabler4Excel_Picklist_Values` and Salesforce links provide standard dropdowns and external traceability

+---

+### 📚 **Documentation**

+For detailed technical information and calculations, see the `docs/` folder:

+- **`LiveTUS_Uncertainty_InternalRef.pdf`** - Comprehensive document detailing the uncertainty calculation methodology, statistical analysis, and validation procedures used in the TUS process
+- **`LiveTUS_Uncertainty_InternalRef.tex`** - LaTeX source file for `LiveTUS_Uncertainty_InternalRef.pdf`

+This document provides the theoretical background and mathematical basis for the temperature uniformity survey calculations and certification process.

+---